unionai-oss/pandera/docs/source/index.rst

         ]),
     })

-For more details on data types see :py:class:`pandera.PandasDtype`.
+For more details on data types, see :py:class:`pandera.PandasDtype`

 Informative Errors